criblio/appscope/website/src/pages/docs/working-with.md

 Events describe the action performed by the interposed function.
 For example, a `net.open` event could tell you that a network connection was established by Firefox, from the local IP/port `172.16.198.210:54388` to the remote IP/port `34.107.221.82:80`, using HTTP over TCP.

 Metrics can do any of three things:
 * When verbosity is set to lower values, metrics summarize aspects of the action performed by the interposed function, for a reporting period which defaults to 10 seconds.
-See the `Metric verbosity level` section of the [config file](config-file).
+(See the `Metric verbosity level` section of the [config file](config-file).)
+For example, a `fs.read` metric could tell you that an `httpd` process has read a total of 320967 bytes from the filesystem, having performed multiple reads over a 10-second period.
 * When verbosity is set to higher values, metrics provide details about the action performed by the interposed function in real time.
+For example, an `fs.read` metric could tell you that an `httpd` process has done one read of 8245 bytes from one specific file, `/etc/httpd/conf/httpd.conf`.
-* When the metric name begins with `proc`, metrics provide information about resource usage for the reporting period.
+* When the metric name begins with `proc`, metrics periodically report information about resource usage at a point in time.
+For example, a `proc.mem` metric could tell you that `httpd` is currently using 62,123 KB of memory.

 AppScope outputs metrics either in [StatsD](https://github.com/statsd/statsd) format or in equivalent JSON.
 AppScope can also watch for and intercept StatsD-formatted metrics being emitted by a scoped application.